vittorioexp/Spring-Boot-REST-API-example/README.md

 # RandomBook

-This is a REST API built using Spring Boot and JDBC.
+This is a simple coding exercise which implements a REST API built using Spring Boot and JDBC.
 I created this project to learn some features of Spring Boot.

 The purpose of the web app will be to promote reading by proposing to read a random book of a given category.
 Each book can be rated and the readings made are tracked.